Harris points out state's positives amid sea of gloom

 “Continuing ladies and gentlemen, I am going to use my point of personal privilege to say something good about Illinois,” Harris said.

-Harris continued noting his recent research on Amazon and the 20 cities vying to become the site of its new facilities.
+Harris continued noting his recent research on Amazon and the 20 cities vying to become the site of its new headquarters.
 He said among the many cities including Austin, Dallas and Miami, the billion dollar company is also looking at locating in Chicago.
-He said in comparisons to some of the states, which do not have an income tax, Illinois’s 4.95 percent income tax could seem high.
+He said in comparison to some of the states, which do not have an income tax, Illinois’ 4.95 percent income tax could seem high.